djalbat/easy/README.md

 <script src="scripts/lib/easyui.js"> </script>
 ```

-...will give a global `easyui` variable which can be used directly:
+...will give you a global `easyui` variable which can be used directly:

 ```js
 var Button = easyui.Button;
 ```

-Alternatively, if you're using an AMD style `require` the usage is similar to the Node.js case, only make sure you have the path to the distribution file is correct.
-Assuming that the following script lives in the the `public/scripts/` directory, the following should work:
+Alternatively, if you're using an AMD style `require` the usage is similar to the Node.js case, only make sure that the path to the distribution file is correct.
+Assuming that the following script should work, assuming it lives in the the `public/scripts/` directory:

 ```js
 var easyui = require('lib/easyui'),
     Button = easyui.Button;
 ```

+## Compiling from source

+Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
+The pertinent commands are:

+    npm run build-debug
+    npm run watch-debug

 ## Examples